 Jesus described how to encounter life with God’s truth.

 “Whoever has my commands and obeys them, he is the one who loves me.
-He who loves me will be loved by my Father, and I too will love him and show myself to him” (John 14:21).
+He who loves me will be loved by my Father, and I too will love him and show myself to him” (John 14:21, emphasis).

 Knowledge is designed by God to be personal.
 “Adam knew Eve…” (Genesis 4:1 NASB) and they conceived.
 This particular “knowing” was an intensely personal act, birthing life!
 True knowing is open, expressive, uncovered intimacy, nothing hidden before God.
 The sin in Genesis 3 was not in knowing.
 Adam and Eve gathered knowledge separate from an interdependent relationship with God.